alex-reveles/alex-reveles/README.md

 # Welcome to my GitHub!
 Hi everyone, I'm Alex!
-I’m an aspiring software engineer who’s passionate about learning, building and growing.
+I’m an recent computer science graduate and aspiring software engineer who’s passionate about learning, building and growing.

 ## What You'll Find Here